chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 When you are done editing the file, save and close it.

 Now, let's compile this file with `gcc`.
-The command uses the `-Wall` flag to display compiler errors and warnings, if any occur, and uses the `-o` flag to rename our executable to `hello`.
+This command uses the `-Wall` flag to display compiler errors and warnings, if any occur, and includes the `-o` flag to rename our executable to `hello`.

 ```sh
 gcc -Wall -o hello hello.c
 ```

-Once your program is successfuly compiled, you can run it with the following command:
+Once your program is successfuly compiled you can run it with the following command:

 ```sh
 ./hello
 ```

-You should see the "Hello, world!" program output in your terminal if the program executed successfully.
+This will return the "Hello, world!" program output in your terminal if the program executed successfully.

 ```Output
 Hello, world!